matthewlong29/PareAndFlourish_Site/_posts/professional-development/2017-02-06-what-is-levo-and-how-to-use-it.md

 ---
 layout: content-page

-title: "Levo: What Is It and What Can It Do for You?"
+title: "Levo: What is it and What Can it do for You?"

 permalink: /professional-development/what-is-levo-and-how-to-use-it/